Bristol has plenty going on to kick off the Year of the Horse – join in the celebrations at these special Lunar New Year Events.

 Image - Wai Yee Hong

-Lunar New Year Festival at Bristol Museum & Art Gallery, 8 and 9 February
+Lunar New Year Festival at Bristol Museum & Art Gallery, 28 February

-Watch vibrant song and dance performances, marvel at martial arts demonstrations, and learn about Chinese culture at Bristol Museum & Art Gallery throughout the weekend.
+Watch vibrant song and dance performances, marvel at martial arts demonstrations, and learn about Chinese culture at Bristol Museum & Art Gallery to celebrate the Year of the Horse throughout the weekend, with all activities free to attend.

-Bristol Museum will be celebrating Lunar New Year (also known as Spring Festival and Chinese New Year) with a packed weekend of music, dance, craft activities, Tai Chi, Kung Fu and lots more from 10.15am - 4pm on both days.
-The event is free to attend.
-The Cafe will also be serving a Chinese-themed menu throughout the weekend.
+Bristol Museum will be celebrating Lunar New Year (also known as Spring Festival and Chinese New Year) with a packed weekend of music, dance, craft activities, Tai Chi, Kung Fu and lots more from 10am - 4pm on both days.
+Pick up a Horse Detective Trail and trot through the museum on a quest to find horses!
+The museum cafe will also have Chinese-inspired treats, and you can pick up some beautiful Chinese gifts in the museum shop.

 Bristol Museum & Art Gallery - people dressed in Panda costumes